Barry Grant: Characterisation

-When the series begins, Barry is in his mid-twenties and lives with his family consisting of his mother Sheila Grant (Sue Johnston), father Bobby Grant (Ricky Tomlinson) and his two younger siblings Karen Grant (Shelagh O'Hara) and Damon Grant (Simon O'Brien).
+When the series begins, Barry is in his mid-twenties and lives with his family consisting of his mother Sheila Grant (Johnston), father Bobby Grant (Ricky Tomlinson) and his two younger siblings Karen Grant (O'Hara) and Damon Grant (O'Brien).
 Prior to the series' debut, Channel 4 publicity described Barry as a twenty-three year old "football fanatic and a carpenter on a building site.
 He has a reputation as a hard-man."
 Barry is portrayed as different from the rest of his family.
 Early on in his story Barry gets involved in law-breaking scams, yet his mother, who is a devout Catholic is willing to ignore his behaviour.
-In the book Brookside: The Official Companion, show creator Phil Redmond explained that there was a special relationship between the two.
+In the book Brookside: The Official Companion, show creator, Redmond explained that there was a special relationship between the two.
 Barry would do anything for Sheila to the extent it creates conflict with his father, Bobby.
 Writers portrayed Barry helping Sheila overcome her rape ordeal.
 He takes her shopping and encourages her to be brave.
 Bobby becomes more jealous of their bond because he had failed to help Sheila deal with her attack.
 Barry and Bobby find it difficult to tolerate one another and the latter views his son as a jobless "layabout".
 He believes that Barry has succumbed to Conservative propaganda and should find work and stop gallivanting.
 Barry rarely speaks to his father unless it is to argue with him.
 Bobby is a socialist and thinks that Barry's generation lack commitment.
 They are both jealous of one another's relationships with Sheila and writers often used it to create tension between them.
 Redmond wrote that "Sigmund Freud would have had a field day" studying the dynamic between the three characters.
 Barry is characterised as a "nihilist" and the type to start a fight with anyone who questions his behaviour.